13 January 2026

 Average boat loan repayment

-Yamaha was the clear winner for most popular jet ski financed through Savvy over a two-and-a-half-year period, accounting for 58.3% of all models that were approved.
+Yamaha was the clear winner for most popular jet ski financed through Savvy over the last 12 months, accounting for 55.6% of all models.
 However, Sea-Doo remains far and away the most popular jet ski Australia-wide, according to sales data obtained by Watercraft Zone.
-It’s held a market share of 75% or more every completed calendar year since 2021.
+It held a market share of 75% or more every year between 2021 and 2024.

 What other types of personal debts do Australians carry?